hiroki-chen/picachv-proof/plan.md

 - [x] Implement the pluggable API set module: use Rust-to-Rust FFI.
 Caveat: [see here](./docs/api_load.md).
 - [ ] Implement aggregation and DP on it.
   - [x] Implement aggregation expression generation.
-  - [ ] Implement the executor for aggretation.
+  - [x] Implement the executor for aggretation.

+  Although aggregation is partly done, there are several points we need to take care about:
+    * How to make sure aggregations won't overflow: e.g., doing sum on `Vec<i8>`.
+    * Aggregations without `groupby` do not need to be executed with `AggregationExec`; any ways to unify `groupby` aggregators and those without it?
 - [ ] Implement an parser that automatically generates the API layer.
   - [ ] Human-reable policy parser: use `lalrpop`.
     - [ ] Syntax: partially done.